High Protein, Low Calorie Foods That Make Fat Loss Easier

 How much protein should I eat to lose fat?

-A common target is 1.6–2.2 g of protein per kg of body weight when in a calorie deficit.
-This helps preserve muscle and keep you full.
-Use a protein calculator to get a number tailored to your weight and goals.
+Aim for 1.6–2.2g of protein per kg of body weight (0.7–1.0g per lb) when in a calorie deficit.
+For a 160 lb person, that's 112–160g daily.
+This preserves muscle, maximizes satiety, and supports recovery.
+Use a protein calculator to get a precise target for your weight and goals.

 Can I eat high-protein foods and still lose weight?